ben-n93/ben-n93.github.io/content/blog/spotify_rock_playlist_analysis.md

-Title: Analysing my Spotify rock playlist.
+Title: Using Spotify's API to analyse my Favourite Rock playlist
 Date: 2023-11-11
 Description: Using Spotify's WebAPI to learn more about my Favourite Rock playlist.
 Tags: data-analysis, data-visualisation, Python, pandas

-# Analysing my Spotify rock playlist

 Since 2015 I've been adding my most-liked rock songs to the aptly named playlist *Favourite Rock*.